Black Friday Offer: 10% off with promo code BF2024 Learn more

 Microsoft Power Automate, previously known as Microsoft Flow, is a powerful cloud-based service created by Microsoft that provides a solution for automating repetitive and time-consuming tasks, streamlining workflows, improving productivity and freeing up time for more important activities.

-If you’re new to Power Automate, this beginner’s guide will provide you with a comprehensive introduction to the platform and its features.
+If you’re new this beginner’s guide to Microsoft Power Automate, will provide you with a comprehensive introduction to the platform and its features.

 We’ll be covering some common use-cases of the Power Automate platform, types of flow, the basics of creating flows, triggering events, and how you can integrate it with other common day-to-day applications and services, drawbacks, and more.